 Our senior high youth program, known as “SHYP”, provides a safe and welcoming place for youth to have fun, makes connections, and serve our neighbors and friends both locally and globally.
 Each year SHYP youth make and sell soup to the congregation to fund their activities and service work.
 This group serves friends and neighbors through street ministry with CityReach Boston and they go on retreat to craft their collective vision for their group’s purpose and alignment with the mission of UUCR.
 Each year SHYP youth offer a Worship Service to the congregation and are present in many other aspects of church life.

 Youth leaders and adult advisors share leadership and roles that support the mission of SHYP.
-This group meets on Sunday evenings throughout the church year.
+This group meets on Sunday afternoons and evenings throughout the church year.

 Youth are valued and visible at UUCR.
 Teens deepen their connections with their peers here, partner with adults in living our mission, and participate as leaders in our congregation.
 Adult members and friends support youth in their gatherings and encourage congregational connections that draw on emerging skills, nurturing a developing identity with Unitarian Universalism.Senior High youth are invited to assist in classrooms, assume roles in worship and to join functioning committees of the church.